zmkfirmware/zmk/docs/docs/development/hardware-integration/new-board.md

 title: New Board
 ---

-This guide will walk through the necessary steps to write a board suitable for use with ZMK.
+This guide will walk through the necessary steps to write a [board](./index.mdx#boards--shields) suitable for use with ZMK.
 Boards used with ZMK fall into two categories:

 - Boards with interconnects, such as `nice_nano` or `seeed_xiao`.
-Such boards will (active development of ZMK aside) always be used with a shield.
+Such boards will (active development of ZMK aside) always be used with a shield to create a keyboard.
 - Boards that are themselves keyboards, such as `bt75` or `ferris`.

 Some keyboards are boards but also have interconnects for modular add-ons.
 These are considered as keyboard-boards for the purpose of this guide.
 Details on adding an interconnect for modular add-ons are considered out of scope.